w3f/Grants-Program/applications/privacy-enhancement-polkadot-extension.md

 The solution for the milestones above is based on four new properties of accounts:
 - Group membership
-- Visibility properties: "Account visibility in GUI", "Address visibility in GUI" and "Address visibility in network"
+- Visibility properties: "Account visibility in GUI" and "Account visibility in network"
-- Privacy level, which affects the three visibilities
+- Privacy level, which affects both visibilities
-- Global Account Visibility
+- Global Account Visibility (overrides groups visibility)
-- Global Address Visibility

 The main GUI will show an account only if an account is:
 - Not hidden or ( Hidden but Hidden accounts shall be shown )  AND
 - Group Privacy Level of the account is lower than user-defined privacy level

-The main GUI will show an account address only if an account has:
+The main GUI will provide an account to network only if an account has:
-- (Group Address Visibility is set on TRUE in privacy menu AND Global address Visibility is set on FALSE by user) OR
+- (Group Account Network Visibility is set on TRUE in privacy menu AND Global Network Visibility is set on FALSE by user) OR
-- Global address Visibility is set on TRUE by user
+- Global Account Visibility is set on TRUE by user

 **How did you hear about the Grants Program?** : https://github.com/jonasW3F posted it on reddit